swcarpentry/git-novice/02-collab.md

 *   Use the HTTPS protocol to connect to remote repositories until you have learned how to set up SSH.
 *   `git push` copies changes from a local repository to a remote repository.
 *   `git pull` copies changes from a remote repository to a local repository.
-*   `git clone` clones a remote repository and creates a local copy with a remote called `origin` automatically set up.
+*   `git clone` copies a remote repository to create a local repository with a remote called `origin` automatically set up.

 </div>